darabigdata/IDWBotswana/CHALLENGE-1/README.md

 ```
 ### Step 4.
 Build the Flask app

-The Flask app consists of 2 main components: the main code
+The Flask app consists of 2 main components: (1) the main code
-[app.py](https://github.com/hrampadarath/JBCA_Hack_Night_Dec/blob/master/web_app/app.py) and HTML templates, which are saved in a folder called
+[app.py](https://github.com/darabigdata/IDWBotswana/blob/master/CHALLENGE-1/app.py) and (2) the HTML templates, which are saved here in a folder called
-[templates](https://github.com/hrampadarath/JBCA_Hack_Night_Dec/tree/master/web_app/templates).
+[templates](https://github.com/darabigdata/IDWBotswana/tree/master/CHALLENGE-1/templates).
 A simple app.py returns a rendered version of the html files in the templates folder.
 For example:

 ```python
 from flask import Flask, request, render_template